Archive for May, 2011

 Posted on May 28th, 2011 · Posted in TBI Voices

-This entry is part 9 of 20 in the series Jeremiah Part Ten By Attorney Gordon Johnson One of the problems after severe brain injury is that the caregiver role becomes the role of the coach, the parent, the evil therapist role.
-This is true especially early in rehab, and..
+Brain Injury Care giver: Jeremiah Part Ten One of the problems after severe brain injury is that the brain injury care giver role becomes the role of the coach, the parent, the evil therapist role.
+This is true especially early in rehab, and especially with spouses.
+What that means is that the..

 Read more